JHughes135/ProceduralCity/README.md

 ## What I'm most proud of
 The aspect of the project im most proud of is how natural the variety of the buildings and where theyre placed looks.
 Perlin noise and altering the chance of a building spawning depending on its size creates a city that seems to have smaller residential zones and larger skyscrapers grouped together.

+## Tutorials used
+I used a youtube tutorial on procedural generation to help get me started. it can be found here: https://www.youtube.com/watch?v=xkuniXI3SEE&t=11s

 ### Youtube video
 https://www.youtube.com/watch?v=Z5XBqr7eE1g&feature=youtu.be